 Russ understands the intricacies of nonprofit governance and how boards of directors operate.
 When you combine this with his comfort level working with nonprofits of all shapes and sizes as well his ability to manage personalities and understand situations, he is the rare consultant that can be recommended to a wide variety of nonprofits across the sector.

-Russ was contracted by the Minnesota Rural Education Association for board vision and development training.
-His thoroughness, professionalism and guidance enabled our board to have better insight into all areas of board development, planning, vision, and cooperation.
-His style was a perfect fit for us.
-I appreciate his candor and ease in which he was able to guide the board as it explored its strengths, weaknesses, vision, and structure.
+The Minnesota Rural Education Association contracted Russ for board vision and development training.
+As a result, our board gained better insight into all areas of board development, planning, vision, and cooperation.
+I appreciate his candor and the ease with which he guided the board as it explored its strengths, weaknesses, vision, and structure.
 I highly recommend his services.

 We Re-Engaged in Our Mission